hi2rii/hi2rii/README.md

 I build clean, practical, and user-focused software across the full stack.
 My work sits at the intersection of modern web development, artificial intelligence, and data-driven problem solving.

-I care about thoughtful interfaces, reliable systems, and using technology to turn ideas into useful products.
-I am especially interested in applications that combine strong product thinking with intelligent features and meaningful data.

-## Currently Building

-- Modern full-stack applications with polished user experiences
-- AI-powered tools that make software more helpful and adaptive
-- Data-driven solutions for analysis, automation, and decision support
-- A professional portfolio showcasing selected projects and technical work

 ## Tech Stack